TheFebrin/Polygonal-Map-Generation-for-Games/README.md

         self.river = 0
         self.moisture = 0
 ```

+* `Corner.touches` is a set of polygons touching this corner
+* `Corner.protrudes` is a set of edges touching the corner
+* `Corner.adjacent` is a set of corners connected to this one

 </p>
 </details>

 <details><summary>class Edge:</summary>
 <p>

 ```python
 class Edge:
     def __init__(self, center1, center2, corner1, corner2):